 There are several methods to help find the root causes of variation.
 These are more traditional tools that are commonly used in problem solving techniques due to the ability to break complex problems into small scopes and make them manageable so everyone can participate.

 The goal is to capture all of the inputs, big or small.
-Funnel them them down throughout the subjective tools and scoring system with cross functional representation and then take the few key inputs (KPIV's) and begin to ANALYZE them.
+Narrow them down throughout the subjective tools and scoring system with cross functional representation and then take the few key inputs (KPIV's) and begin to ANALYZE them.

 Problem solving techniques, such as A3, include subjective root cause tools, process mapping and value stream mapping, and most importantly emphasize clear understanding of the problem, gap, corrective action, and accountability to control.